marushkevych/marushkevych.github.io/_posts/2014-05-26-scala-refresher.md

 I completed "Functional programming in Scala" course more then year ago, doing pretty advance stuff in Scala, but now going back to it I found lots of gaps in my Scala part of the brain.

-There are lots of resources on the net, but for me this book is the best way to refresh my scala:
+There are lots of resources on the net, but for me this book is the best way to refresh my Scala:
 [Seven Languages in Seven Weeks](http://pragprog.com/book/btlang/seven-languages-in-seven-weeks)

+Official Scala [cheatsheet](http://docs.scala-lang.org/cheatsheets/) is very complete and concise.

 Here I'll document the most helpful reminders...